drkmsmithjr/RpiNixieBarGraphHat/README.md

 # Nixie Bar Graph Hat for Raspberry Pi Zero (updated to Part 2)

-See [www.surfncircuits.com](https://wp.me/p85ddV-HQ) for more information.
+This project as described in [www.surfncircuits.com](https://wp.me/p85ddV-HQ) came about because I needed a retro looking linear meter for my espresso maker water tank.
+I’m always running out of water in my espresso maker, and a cool display letting me know how much water is left and to let me know when to fill it up is definitely needed.
+In this project, I’ll create a HAT for the Raspberry Pi that can drive two IN-9 or IN-13 linear Nixie tubes.
+While I’m using this HAT as a single water meter display, this same linear display would be great for showing temperature, bar graphs, audio VU meters, even surf heights by days of the week.
+The [Nixie Tube Power Supply](https://wp.me/p85ddV-Ck), designed in an earlier blog will work perfectly to drive up to four of the IN-13 Nixie tubes or one IN-9 Nixie tube.

 This github repository contains the Kicad Schematic, Layout, and Python Library for a PCB Hat that works with the Rasperry Pi Zero, and B+ along with the [Nixie Tube Power Supply](https://wp.me/p85ddV-Ck) designed in a previous [www.surfncircuits.com](https://wp.me/p85ddV-HQ) blog.

 ![SVG of the Schematic](https://github.com/drkmsmithjr/RpiNixieBarGraphHat/blob/master/KC_NixieBargraphHat/NixieBargraphHat.svg)